mattock/openvpn-buildbot/README.md

 # Buildmaster needs to know which docker host to instantiate the container on
 docker_url=tcp://10.29.32.2:2375

-# This refers to the name of the image running on this docker host
+# This refers to the name of the image running on the docker host (here:
+10.29.32.2)

 image=openvpn_community/buildbot-worker-debian-11:v1.0.3
 ```